 Design tips learned from Evan Williams’ logo design:

 Feeling inspired by Williams’ logo-centric business card design?
-Recreate the look with these Canva templates: Red Graphic Design Business Card, Blue Minimalist Graphic Design Business Card, and Vector Graphic Design Business Card.
+Recreate the look with these Canva templates: Red Graphic Design Business Card(opens in a new tab or window), Blue Minimalist Graphic Design Business Card(opens in a new tab or window), and Vector Graphic Design Business Card(opens in a new tab or window).

 Thanks to the Watergate scandal, Richard Nixon has gone down as one of the most infamous Presidents in the history of the United States.